seayrom/landing-page-project/README.md

 The fourth section came very easy to me.
 I realize I will have to reformat my css to remove repetitive declarations to make my code simpler.
 Google and chrome dev tools has been a great help.

+Found the footer section very easy too

 **Things Completed**
 I was able to add the basic structure of the header section.
 Second Section complete
 Third Section done!!
 Fourth Section complete
+Footer Section finally done

+**Final thoughts**
+I finally finished the project and as I said in the beginning I wanted to build a replica of the page provided and I tried to do that the best I could.
+In the process I was able to google things like:

+1. Making corner of element borders rounded
+2. Using the :nth of type Pseudo class selector
+3. Making my image place holder since I didn't use an image file

+I also see how useful dev-tools can be in debugging my code